danielevicini/easy-azure-opensource/elasticsearch/README.md

 ### Initial setup

-1. Open ``common.sh`` file and define value for all variables in it
+1. Open ``common.conf`` file and define value for all variables in it
 1. launch ``initAzure.sh`` command
 1. when script is completed your Elasticsearch server is up and running and accessible from internet on ports 9200 and 5601 (Kibana)